kartikasw/basic-trade/README.md

 cd your-repo-name
 ```

 2. **Set up the environment variables:**

 Create a .env file in the root directory of the project.
 Refer to .example.env for the content.

+> [!NOTES]
-Ensure that your private key and public key are in the Base64 string format of RSA PEM keys.
+> Ensure that your private key and public key are in the Base64 string format of RSA PEM keys.
+See [OpenSSL-RSA](https://www.openssl.org/docs/manmaster/man1/openssl-rsa.html) or any RSA Key Generator for generating these keys.
+> The Migration URL should point to the location of your migration file.
+In this case, it is located in the migration folder: `file://migration`.

 ## API Routes